lashadeiso/React-Quiz/README.md

 - ⚠ First of all, you need to run the server with this command: npm run server

-- ⚠ you can see the JSON server address in package.json file:  "json-server --watch data/questions.json --port 8000"
+- ⚠ You can see the JSON server address in package.json file:  "json-server --watch data/questions.json --port 8000"

 -----------------------------